nickpalmigiano/grunt-shopify-transactional-emails/README.md

 Make sure you've read the [grunt-email-design](https://github.com/leemunroe/grunt-email-design) getting started guide.
 This will teach you the Grunt workflow used here.

-Once you're familiar with the workflow, you can use these templates (the src folder) to generate all your Shopify Transactional emails easily.
+Once you're familiar with the workflow, you can use these templates (`/src`) to generate all your Shopify Transactional emails easily.

 ## Escaping Liquid Variables

 Since both Assemble and Shopify's liquid variables use double brackets for variable declaration we have to escape the liquid variables before we assemble the emails.
-You'll see that we can do this by prefixing each variable with a backslash. ex: \{{ shop.name }}
+You'll see that we can do this by prefixing each variable with a backslash. ex: `\{{ shop.name }}`

 ## Notes